Invariant Gaussian fields on homogeneous spaces: explicit constructions and mean nodal volume: The typical spacing in a real-valued invariant field

-\begin{proposition*}[Rice's formula] Suppose $\Phi$ is a translation-invariant smooth Gaussian field on the real line, with smooth trajectories ; choose a real number $u$, and consider an interval $I$ of length $\ell$ on the real line.
-Write $\mathcal{N}_{u, I}$ for the random variable recording the number of points $x$ on $I$ where $\Phi(x) = u$ ; then
+\begin{prop}[Rice's formula for the level zero] Suppose $\mathbf{u}$ is a translation-invariant smooth and centered Gaussian field on the real line.
+Consider an interval $I$ of length $\ell$ on the real line.
+Write $\mathcal{N}_{I}$ for the random variable recording the number of points $x$ on $I$ where $\mathbf{u}(x) = 0$ ; then